 - Every year, the CSE Department sponsors students to attend the CRA-W Grad Cohort Workshop, a 2-day workshop for women graduate students in computing to network with senior women in the field and learn techniques for succeeding in grad school

 - The Center for Networked Systems (CNS) provides a $10,000 fellowship, in Alan Turing’s memory, to an undergraduate student who is both interested in networked systems and active in supporting the LGBT community.
+Find out more about this scholarship here.

 - Our department promotes UCSD campus-wide fellowships for contributions to diversity, for example the San Diego and Cota Robles Fellowships.